The Deer Hunter: Plot

-The trio floats down the river on a felled tree trunk, but Nick and Steven are weak from their wounds.
-They are found by an American helicopter.
-Nick boards and is rescued, but Steven falls back into the river while trying to hold onto the helicopter skids, and Mike drops down to help him.
-Steven breaks both of his legs on the river’s rock bottom, so Mike carries him until they join refugees and a South Vietnamese Army convoy.
-All three of them end up in Saigon.
+The trio floats down the river on a felled tree trunk, but Nick and Steven quickly grow weak from their wounds.
+They are found by an American helicopter, which Nick boards.
+Steven falls back into the river while trying to hold onto the helicopter skids, breaking both legs.
+Mike drops back down to help him, and carries him until they meet up with a South Vietnamese Army convoy.

-Nick is treated at a U.S. military hospital.
-When released, now suffering from PTSD, Nick wanders into a gambling den where people are playing Russian roulette.
-French businessman Julien Grinda forces him to come inside.
+In Saigon, Nick is treated at a U.S. military hospital.
+When released, Nick wanders into a gambling den where bettors are wagering on Russian roulette.
+French businessman Julien forces him to come inside.
 Upset, Nick interrupts the game, pulling the trigger on a player and himself then assaulting the bouncer.
-Mike happens to be a spectator, but Nick hurriedly leaves with Julien, who decides to bankroll him in future games.
+Mike, who happens to be a spectator, is unsuccessful in reaching Nick, who hurriedly is taken away by Julien, who becomes Nick's bankroller for future games.

-Mike returns home, but remains traumatized and avoids a welcome-home party.
-He learns that Nick has deserted, and Angela has slipped into near-catatonia following the birth of her child and return of Steven.
-On a hunting trip with his friends, Mike stops himself from shooting a deer and returns to the cabin, finding Stan cavalierly threatening Axel with a pistol.
-Mike takes it, inserts a single round, and triggers an empty chamber at Stan's head.
+Returning home, Mike remains traumatized and avoids Linda's welcome-home party with friends, opting to stay in a hotel instead.
+Seeing Linda the next day, he learns that Nick has deserted and Angela has slipped into near-catatonia following her child's birth and Steven's return.
+On a hunting trip with his friends, Mike loses interest in shooting a deer and returns to the cabin, finding Stan cavalierly threatening Axel with a pistol.
+Mike takes the pistol, inserts a single round, and triggers an empty chamber at Stan's head.

-Mike repeatedly stays at a hotel instead of his home.
-Linda follows him each time, and they eventually consummate their relationship.
-The next day he visits Steven at a veterans' hospital, finding that both of his legs and one arm have been amputated, and he is subsequently refusing to come home.
-He shows Mike that he has been regularly receiving large sums of cash from Saigon.
-Mike realizes that Nick is the source of these payments as well as the father of Angela’s son, and convinces Steven to return to Angela.
+Finding consolation in their mutual grief over Nick’s disappearance, Mike and Linda begin a sexual relationship.
+Mike visits Steven at a veterans' hospital, finding that both his legs and one arm have been amputated and he is refusing to go home.
+Steven shows Mike that he has been regularly receiving large sums of cash from Saigon.
+Realizing that Nick is the source of these payments, Mike checks Steven out of the hospital so he can return to Angela.

-Mike returns to Saigon, which is now in a state of chaos shortly before its fall, to find Nick.
-He finds Julien and persuades him to take him to another gambling den.
-There he locates Nick, who has become a professional in Russian roulette and fails to recognize Mike due to drug addiction.
-Mike attempts to bring Nick back to reason, but Nick maintains unspirited apathy, even spitting in Mike's face.
-Mike resorts to entering in a game with Nick; as he describes their hunting trips, Nick seems to recall Mike's "one shot" mantra about the deer and smiles before pulling the trigger, killing himself.
+Mike returns to Saigon, now in chaos shortly before its fall, to find Nick.
+He locates and persuades Julien to take him to another gambling den where a drug-addled Nick has become a high-stakes pawn in Russian roulette and fails to recognize Mike.
+Mike attempts to bring Nick back to reason, but Nick remains unresponsive, spitting in Mike's face.
+Resorting to entering in a game with Nick, Mike tries to connect with Nick by describing their hunting trips; Nick recalls Mike's "one shot" mantra about the deer and smiles before pulling the trigger, killing himself, and Mike cradles him in sorrow as he dies.

-Mike, Steven, and their friends and loved ones attend Nick's funeral.
-As they convene at the bar for breakfast, John begins to sing "God Bless America" to lighten the mood, and all join in.
+Mike, Steven, friends, and loved ones attend Nick's funeral.
+As they convene at the bar for breakfast, John begins to sing "God Bless America" and all join in.